BrianSkibinski/RequestCorrelation/README.md

 }
 ```

-## Getting the RequestId on the Server in MVC (works the same was in WebApi)
+## Getting the RequestId on the Server in MVC (works the same way in WebApi)
 ```C#
 [HttpGet]
 public virtual ActionResult Index()